 Exposure to domestic abuse can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

 Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.

 The emotional responses of children who witness domestic abuse may include fear, guilt, shame, sleep disturbances, sadness, depression, and anger (at both the abuser for the abuse and at the other parent for being unable to protect them).

 Physical responses may include stress-induced aches and pains, bedwetting, and inability to concentrate.
 Some children are the direct victims of other types of abuse or injured while trying to intervene on behalf of their parent or sibling.

-Domestic violence and abuse may have a long term psychological and emotional impact in a number of ways:
+Domestic abuse may have a long term psychological and emotional impact in a number of ways:

 - Children may be greatly distressed by witnessing (seeing or hearing) the physical and emotional suffering of a parent, or witnessing the outcome of any assault;

 - Children may be pressurised into concealing assaults, and experience the fear and anxiety of living in an environment where abuse occurs;